mithunshanbhag/mithunshanbhag.github.io/_posts/2026-08-27-conquering-fear.md

 ![comic strip - fear setting](../../../images/conquering-fear-comic-strip-fear-setting.png)

-The more you face your fears, the more it shrinks.
+The more you face your fears, the more they shrinks.
 Crucially, as organizational leaders, conquering your fears lowers your barrier to taking risks.
 More on that some other day.

 What's your equation with fear & anxiety?
 How do you cope with it?
 How do you overcome it?
 Any interesting stories or anecdotes to share?
 Please leave a comment below.